finbourne/lusid-sdk-csharp/sdk/docs/ConfigurationRecipeApi.md

                 // uncomment the below to set overrides at the request level
                 // ResourceListOfGetRecipeResponse result = apiInstance.ListDerivedRecipes(asAt, filter, opts: opts);

-                // [EXPERIMENTAL] ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.
+                // ListDerivedRecipes: List the complete set of all Configuration Recipes, both from the configuration recipe store and also from expanded recipe composers.
                 ResourceListOfGetRecipeResponse result = apiInstance.ListDerivedRecipes(asAt, filter);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }